 7. The Board has invested in employee wellness by purchasing an Employee Family Assistance Program (EFAP).
 The Board purchased an EFAP in December 2018.
-The data collected after 2 quarters show that usage rates have been climbing each month and the issues being dealt with mirror the national averages.
-Figures 6 provides the services accessed by month and Figure 7 provides information on the types of services accessed.
+The data collected to August 31, 2018 show that usage rates climbed during the year and was also well used over the summer months.
+Figure 6 provides the services accessed by month and Figure 7 provides information on the types of services accessed.